kotlin-hands-on/hands-on/Introduction to Coroutines/04_Suspend.md

 ```

 Coroutines are often called light-weight threads.
-That means, you can run code on coroutines similar to how you run code on threads.
+That means you can run code on coroutines similar to how you run code on threads.
 However, the operations that were blocking before (and had to be avoided because of that),
 now can suspend the coroutine instead.

 How to start a new coroutine?
-If you look at how we call `loadContributorsSuspend`, you'll find out that we call it inside `launch`
+If you look at how we call `loadContributorsSuspend`, you'll find out that we call it inside `launch`.
-(`launch` is a library function that takes a lambda as an argument):
+`launch` is a library function that takes a lambda as an argument:

 ```kotlin
 launch {